benedictpepper/Whisper-Local-UI/README.md

 1. First-Time Installation
 If this is your first time using the tool, you need to install the dependencies.

-Download the installWhisper.bat script from this repository.
+Download the WhisperOneClickInstaller.bat script from this repository.

 Right-click the file and select "Run as administrator".